R-Ohm/treeplantingrecord/README.md

 # tree planting record

 ## cs50
->This was my final project for conclude the CS50 Introduction to Computer Sciense course.
+>This was my final project for conclude the CS50 Introduction to Computer Science course.

 >java, application, CS50